Bheri Ramsaran: Biography

 Bheri Sygmond Ramsaran was born on March 16, 1959.
-In 1987 he graduated from the Medical faculty of Peoples' Friendship University and later also went through an internship.
-In 1987, he went to work at Georgetown Hospital, and a year later he moved to New Amsterdam Hospital; he also worked in Skeldon and Port Morant hospitals as a surgeon.
+He graduated from the Medical faculty of Peoples' Friendship University in 1987, and went to work at Georgetown Hospital.
+The following year, he moved to New Amsterdam Hospital.
+He also worked in Skeldon and Port Morant hospitals as a surgeon.
 In 1996, he was appointed as the Director of the Department of Regional Health under the Ministry of Health of Guyana.

-In 1977 he joined the People's Progressive Party of Guyana.
+In 1977, he joined the People's Progressive Party of Guyana.
 He was a member of the Central and Executive Committees of the party and was the party secretary for public education.
-In 1998 he was elected member of the National Assembly of Guyana.
+In 1998, he was elected member of the National Assembly of Guyana.

 In 2011, he was appointed Minister of Health of Guyana.
-In 2015, he was dismissed from his post by President Donald Ramotar after a scandal when publicly insulted LGBT activist Sherlin Nagir.
-Because of this incident, Ramsaran was indicted in a court.
+In 2015, he was dismissed from his post by President Donald Ramotar after a scandal where he publicly insulted LGBT activist Sherlin Nagir.
+Because of this incident, Ramsaran was charged.

 He is single and has no children.